FistOfHit/SixRackUnits/february_2025/february_2025.md

 * 1GHz TCP frequency
 * Supermicro server integration
 * $10,000 (analyst estimate)

+## GB300 “Ultra” and Rubin series

+_As Nvidia’s B200 rack-scale SKUs start coming online on cloud platforms, more leaks and unofficial reports begin to surface on the next two generations of AI GPUs.
+The B300, successor to the B200 and previously known as the “Blackwell Ultra”, and the upcoming architecture named “Rubin” have made headlines for changes to their specs and release dates._

+Though rumours circulated as early as 2Q24, it’s now been confirmed that Nvidia will reveal the B300 at their annual GTC conference in March.
+The B300 is reported to launch in 3Q25 for sampling and then go into mass production as early as 4Q25, using 288GB of SK-Hynix’s 12hi HMB3E on a TDP of 1200W.
+For the scale-out networking, the B300 and the Grace CPU-enabled GB300 trays will come with ConnectX-8 NICs capable of 800Gb/s optical connections over a single OSFP or dual-QSFP112 ports.
+It should be noted that CX8 NICs will be both SpectrumX (Ethernet) and QuantumX (InfiniBand) capable, removing the need for expensive and power-hungry BlueField superNICs where customers required Ethernet E/W networks.
+Just as SemiAnalysis reported on Christmas day, the G/B300s will still be sold as a rack in the NVL72 form-factor.
+Finally, Nvidia recognised the logistical bottleneck caused by the SXM baseboard design and evidence confirms that they are switching to a socketed design (1 2) using removable “SXM pucks”, enabling other OEMs and integrators aside from Wistron and Foxconn to manufacture and maintain the baseboards.

+As for Rubin, the next architecture in Nvidia’s roadmap after the Blackwell series, sources now state that it may launch for sampling as early as 2H25 because of memory maker SK-Hynix’s rapid progress with their sixth-generation HBM4 memory technology which will enable the Rubin series GPUs.
+How this accelerated release date impacts orders for Nvidia’s G/B200 and B300 rack-scale SKUs, and whether a whole generation of networking technology will be skipped is yet unclear.
+Further, it appears certain now that Nvidia will announce a 4x increase in GPU/rack density with the Rubin NVL288 (1 2), a single, possibly 1 megawatt rack-scale SKU using an orthogonal backplane (fixed socket-like connectors) for power delivery and switching as well as direct-to-chip liquid cooling.

 ## Intel’s roadmap and its dependence on 18A